 Wine & Cheese Party

 Assistance is helpful in putting on a once a year fund-raising event featuring a selection of donated wines and gustatorial delights.
-Habitat for Humanity is the beneficiary of the monies raised.
+Sister Care is the beneficiary of the monies raised.

 Oktoberfest is a fund raiser for St. Alban's.
 Helpers are needed to put on this annual fall celebration of German culture and cuisine.

 The laws governing the Episcopal Church in the United States of America say that "the Vestry shall be agents and legal representatives of the Parish in all matters concerning its corporate property and the relations of the Parish to its Clergy."
 The vestry has responsibility for all aspects of the financial and physical care and maintenance of the parish church.
 These volunteers also exercise important leadership roles in conjunction with the rector.
 A secular comparison to a vestry would be a Board of Directors.

 The name "vestry" comes from the room near the altar where the vestments were kept.
 There was a time when the parish officers held their meetings in this room and over time became known as the vestry.
 A vestry term is three years, with one-third of the vestry being elected each year.
 This election takes place at an "Annual Parish Meeting" of the membership.

 Advertising, e-mail, website and The Alert bi-monthly newsletter